starvagrant/toh/toh.markdown/road_trip_in_red.md

 “The location of the wreck.”

-“You can't find it?”
+“You can't find it?
+Who is this I might add.”

+"I go by Ali Johnson.
+I'm a reporter following up on some leads.
 “I followed the police reports.
 There's no sign of wreckage at the location they gave.”

 “Everything is completely cleared?”